 The summer school will be divided into three interconnected streams that address crises, conflicts, and comparisons across time and space.
 These different thematic blocs will be facilitated by experts in the respective fields and include short lectures as well as discussions of assigned theoretical and empirical readings.
 Participants will have the opportunity to present and discuss their own work.
 We are particularly interested in exploring the following sets of questions, which might well overlap empirically:

-1. Crises: In this first stream, we will focus on historical circumstances in which social routines become disrupted and social actors identify a crisis.
-We will explore the kinds of social actors – social movements, media, cultural producers, millennial religious movements, etc. – that begin to speak of a crisis.
+1. Crises: In this first stream, we will focus on historical circumstances in which social routines become disrupted and social actors identify a crisis situation.
+We will explore the kinds of social actors – social movements, media, cultural producers, millennial religious movements, etc. – begin to speak of crisis.
 Ultimately, geologists and earth scientists have emphasized the idea that a profound crisis in earth systems led to the invention of a new historical age, the Anthropocene.
-But also in previous historical periods we find multiple actors that have advanced the notion of crisis concerning environments of inequality, ranging from the Andean-indigenous concept of pachakutik (crisis and renewal) to the critique of racist environments as expressed in Caribbean risk-escapes from New Orleans to Haiti.
+But also in previous historical periods we find multiple actors that have advanced the notion of crisis in regard to environments of inequality, ranging from the Andean-indigenous concept of pachakutic (crisis and renewal) to the critique of racist environments as expressed in Caribbean risk-escapes from New Orleans to Haiti.

 3. Comparisons: In the third stream, we will introduce the perspective of comparisons in two ways.
 First, we will approach the abovementioned themes from a comparative angle and discuss how different countries and regions in the Americas, in particular, but also in other world regions deal with similar crises and conflicts, and how these situations may increase or overcome inequalities.
 Here we will aim to discuss new comparative approaches.
 Second, we will introduce the methodological approach of studying “practices of comparing.”
 This approach focuses on the question of what actors do when they make comparisons and how practices of comparing used by historical and contemporary actors reveal, create, or may overcome social, economic, gender, or environmental inequalities.
 This will be done beyond the scope of the Americas.